akkartik/mu/Readme.md

 ---

-An alternative way to define factorial is by inserting *labels* and later inserting code at them.
+An alternative way to define factorial is by inserting labels and later inserting code at them.

 <img alt='literate programming' src='html/tangle.png'>

 (You'll find this version in `tangle.mu`.)

-Any instruction without ingredients or products that starts with a non-alphanumeric character is a label.
-By convention we use '+' to indicate function-local label names you can jump to, and surround in '<>' global label names for inserting code at.
+By convention we use the prefix '+' to indicate function-local label names you can jump to, and surround in '<>' global label names for inserting code at.

 ---